 Sauzee King Nectarine Tree Information and Care

 The Winter is a great time to prune nectarine trees.
 Trees can be kept small, between 8-20 ft tall with a full and wide canopy.
-Pruning nectarine trees is easier than you may think.
+Pruning nectarine trees are easier than you may think.
 Most nectarine trees grown for orchards are a low branching form for easy picking, To continue to keep trees small, simply cut the highest branches to promote lower branching.
-Cuts should be based on the form of the over all tree and to maintain a shorter but fuller tree.
+Cuts should be based on the form of the overall tree and to maintain a shorter but fuller tree.
 Thin out the lowest branches and those in the center of the tree.
 Also remove dry twigs or branches and those growing towards the tree, crossing, or growing completely straight up (suckers).

 Nectarine Tree Fertilizer

 Fertilize with organic fruit tree fertilizers.
 Make sure to till the top layer of the soil.
 In the Winter, apply steer manure along with fertilizers with higher phosphorus and potassium like humus and bone meal.
-Use more nitrogen based organic fertilizers like blood meal in the Spring and Summer growing season.
+Use more nitrogen-based organic fertilizers like blood meal in the Spring and Summer growing season.
 There is not much growth and production in the Fall, so do not fertilize to prevent thin and lanky growth.

 Tips when Pruning Nectarine Trees

 Trim trees in the winter while dormant.
 Top the tips to reduce the height and encourage lower branches to grow.
 Remove any growth below the lowest main branches and the graft.
 Cut off dry twigs and growth crossing branches towards the center of the tree.
-Perform thinning in the Summer to direct the plants energy.
+Perform thinning in the Summer to direct the plant’s energy.
 Remove excess fruits to help remaining fruit to develop larger.

 Use organic horticultural dormant sprays like Neem oil in the winter to prevent soft bodies insects in Spring.